ChicagoPark/DSA/README.md

 ----

 ### [Sort - Selection Sort] (fill from index 0)
+`Frequency of switching`: over and over again to min_index

 > <img width="350" alt="IMG" src="https://user-images.githubusercontent.com/73331241/166398706-b3f6a429-4b27-4038-b0cc-146b9f0ecd65.png">
 >
 > Chicago's realization: `Select the minimum index from right side of the criteria`, then `put it in front` of the list.